Nakhon Ratchasima province: Transport

 Highway 2 (Mittraphap Road) is the main route that connects nine districts in Nakhon Ratchasima including Muang district.
 This route also connects Nakhon Ratchasima to Saraburi and Khon Kaen provinces.
 Hwy 24 links Si Khio District from Hwy 2 to Pak Thongcha, Chok Chai, and Nong Bunnak Districts and to Buriram province.
 A new motorway connecting Khorat to Bangkok is under construction in 2016 and will reduce travel time on the 250 kilometre journey to just over two hours.

 Health

 Nakhon Ratchasima has hospitals in mostly the public sector, but some in the private sector.
-Its main hospital is Maharat Nakhon Ratchasima Hospital, which is one of the main hospitals for the Praboromarajchanok Medicine Program of Mahidol University.
+Its main hospital is Maharat Nakhon Ratchasima Hospital, which is the largest provincial hospital operated by the Ministry of Public Health and one of the main hospitals for the MOPH-Mahidol CPIRD Program.
 The province also has a university hospital, which is Suranaree University of Technology Hospital of the Institute of Medicine, Suranaree University of Technology.

 Sports

 Football

 Nakhon Ratchasima F.C. play in Thai League 1 top tier of Thailand football league.
 Despite the city of Korat having a population in excess of 400,000 and Nakhon Ratchasima province having a population in excess of 2.5 million, Nakhon Ratchasima F.C. struggled to attract more than 400 for most home games throughout their history, the club play in the 80th Birthday Stadium.

+Korat United Football Club (Thai สโมสรโคราช ยูไนเต็ด), as of 2016, played in the Thailand Amateur League.